 - In Silent Hill 3, Heather gets a number of harassing phone calls dropping unsubtle hints about her true nature.

-- One of the more disturbing scenes in Higurashi no Naku Koro ni involves Keiichi taking a phone call from a distressed Shion, who supposedly went missing a number of days previously.
+- One of the more disturbing scenes in Higurashi: When They Cry involves Keiichi taking a phone call from a distressed Shion, who supposedly went missing a number of days previously.
 He has only recently found this out, and pleads with her to tell him that he's wrong.
 All she can do is sob.
 He then begins to poke holes in her confession that she spoke to another person who went missing around the same time; if she's telling the truth, the only way she could have spoken to them is to have done so after they went missing.
 There's a moment of silence after he points this out to her, and then she begins to laugh hysterically.
 Without another word, she hangs up.

 - The PS 2 version of the scene is much creepier.
 The scene plays out the same right up until the moment of silence.
 Then Shion starts laughing in a more psychotic style than the anime, then out of nowhere, the volume suddenly become ten times louder as the screen goes, black, is then filled up with text that is Shion's laughter, and then we get a shot of Shion in a completely dark room where all that can be seen is her face, which can be only describe as a clown-esque deranged smile, all while the laughter goes on.

-- Natsuhi receives several in Episode 5 of Umineko no Naku Koro ni, from a man who pretends to be her adopted son from 19 years ago.
-He gives her strange orders, and at the end we realize that he wanted to frame her for the murders occuring, leading Erika to designate her as the culprit.
+- Natsuhi receives several in Episode 5 of Umineko: When They Cry from a man who pretends to be her adopted son from 19 years ago.
+He gives her strange orders, and at the end we realize that he wanted to frame her for the murders occurring, leading Erika to designate her as the culprit.
 And that's only the beginning of her troubles.

 - Silent Hill: Promise: Vanessa is continually harassed by a "Weird phone lady" (later revealed to be named Marissa) who wants her to leave town.
 Turns out Marissa is Maria, who is also Alessa Guilespie and the Order's God, who wanted to get rid of Vanessa so she could "play" with James for all eternity.